Arwa-Abbas/Pharmora/README.md

 # Pharmora – Full Stack Pharmacy Web Application

 ## 🚀 Overview
-Pharmora is a full-stack pharmacy, appointments, and medicine-ordering web application.
+Pharmora is a full-stack web application for pharmacy services, medical appointments, and online medicine ordering.
-It allows patients to browse medicines, manage carts, view doctors, book appointments, and access dashboards based on role (Patient, Doctor, Pharmacist, Supplier, Admin).
+It allows patients to browse medicines, manage carts and orders, and view available doctors and pharmacists.
+Each user - Patient, Doctor, Pharmacist, Supplier, and Admin has access to their own dedicated dashboard with role-specific features.

 ---